Clastify logo

 Now look at nitrogen and oxygen:

-In nitrogen, the three 2p electrons sit in separate p orbitals.
+In nitrogen, the three 2p electrons each occupy a separate p orbital.
 In oxygen, one 2p orbital has a pair of electrons.
 The electron removed from oxygen is one of that pair, and paired electrons repel each other because they occupy the same region of space.
-That repulsion increases the energy of the electron being removed, so less energy is needed than expected.
+This repulsion raises the energy of the electron being removed, so less energy is needed than expected.

-Watch the wording here.
-The stronger explanation is not the slogan “half-filled sublevels are specially stable”.
+Be careful with the wording here.
+Don’t just write “half-filled sublevels are specially stable” as a slogan.
 Focus on the energy of the electron removed: higher-energy p electrons, and higher-energy paired electrons, are easier to remove.

 What counts as a transition element

 A transition element is an element whose atoms have an incomplete d-sublevel, or one that forms at least one stable ion with an incomplete d-sublevel.
-So, not every d-block element qualifies as a transition element.
+So, being in the d-block is not enough on its own.

 Characteristic properties